Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 If you find one of these flies on your dog, don’t panic- flick it away with your finger and forget about it!

 Eygnats are one type of fly that can bother dogs and humans.
-They are also called eye gnats because they usually flock around your eyes to get a drink.
+They are also called eye gnats because they usually flock around your eyes for a drink.

-In some cases, they’ll rub their noses at things to try to get rid of them.
+Sometimes, they’ll rub their noses at things to get rid of them.
 If your pet has constant problems with gnats, have their vet examine their eyes and ensure there isn’t anything in there that could be causing the pain.

 Tsetse flies don’t necessarily like to feed on dogs specifically, but they have an affinity towards blood, making them even more dangerous than most other types of flies on dogs.